Unicist Ontology and Functionalist Principles

 Functionality is implicit in unicist ontology, because it describes reality based on its functional nature.
 That is why unicist technologies, which result from unicist ontology’s applications, belong to the field of hard sciences.

-Approaching complex systems requires the knowledge of its ontology.
+Approaching a complex system requires the knowledge of its ontology.
 By knowing the ontology of a complex system, the system becomes reasonable, comprehensible and provable, and therefore it can be approached in scientific and operational terms.

 Complex systems are open systems that determine the functionality of a unified field through the “conjunction” of objects and/or subsystems.